zama-ai/concrete-ml/docs/getting-started/pip_installing.md

 |            macOS (Intel)             |         Yes         |       Yes        |
 | macOS (Apple Silicon, ie M1, M2 etc) |         Yes         |  Not currently   |

-Also, only some versions of `python` are supported: today, this list is `3.8` and `3.9`.
+Also, only some versions of `python` are supported: in the current release, these are `3.8` and `3.9`.
 Please note that, at the time of this Concrete-ML version release, [Kaggle](https://www.kaggle.com) or [Google Colab](https://colab.research.google.com) use python 3.7 which is a deprecated version and is not supported by Concrete-ML.

-Most of these limits are shared with the rest of the Concrete stack (namely Concrete-Numpy and Concrete-Compiler),support for more platforms will be added in the future.
+Most of these limits are shared with the rest of the Concrete stack (namely Concrete-Numpy and Concrete-Compiler), support for more platforms will be added in the future.

 ## Using PyPi